What is a Slip and Fall Accident?

 A “slip and fall” accident occurs when someone slips on something that was slippery.
-It could have been spilled on the floor, such as water on the floor, something that formed on the ground, such as ice, it could be a slippery surface or some other similar accident.
+It could have been spilled on the floor, such as water on the floor, or something that formed on the ground, such as ice, it could be a slippery surface, or a similar accident.

 When your fall is at least partially because of the negligence of someone or a company, or negligent design, we can represent you so you can be compensated for your personal injury, medical expenses, and lost wages,

 What Kind of Lawyer Do You Need for a Slip and Fall Accident?

 When you are injured in a slip and fall accident, you need a personal injury lawyer who is also a slip and fall lawyer.